AlanSann/Chat-App/README.md

 # Chat-App
-Build a SwiftUI chat app
+Build a SwiftUI chat app using Firebase